Musical elements in the discrete-time representation of sound: Variation in the basic note

-The term $\frac{i}{\Lambda-1}$ convers the interval $[0,1]$ and it is possible to power it to a value in such a way that the beginning of the transition will be smoother or steeper.
-This procedure is useful for energy variations with the purpose of changing the volume\footnote{The volume (psychophysical quality) is consequence of different sound characteristics, like reverberation and concentration of high harmonics, among which is wave total energy.
-Wave energy is the easy to modify (see Equation~\ref{eq:potencia}) and it can vary in many ways.
-The simplest way consists of modifying the amplitude by multiplying the whole sequence by a real number.
-The increase of energy without amplitude variation is the \emph{sound compression}, quite popular nowadays for music production~\cite{guillaume}}.
-It is sufficient to multiply the original sequence by the sequence $a_{\Lambda-1}^{\left( \frac{i}{\Lambda-1} \right )^\alpha}$, where $\alpha$ is the given coefficient and $a_{\Lambda-1}$ is a fraction of the original amplitude, which is the value to be reached at the end of transition.
+The term $\frac{i}{\Lambda-1}$ covers the interval $[0,1]$ and it is possible to raise it to a power $\alpha\geq0$ in such a way that the beginning of the transition will be smoother or steeper.
+This procedure is especially useful for energy variations with the purpose of changing the loudness\footnote{See Section~\ref{subsec:volume} for considerations about loudness, amplitudes and decibels.}.
+Thus, for amplitude variations: